 The parties recognize that class size and workloads can have an effect upon the educational process as well as the working conditions of employees.
 To the extent possible, in order to best serve all students' needs, class assignments shall be equitable among staff and take into consideration the unique characteristics and needs of students.
-Considerations shall include IEP students, English Learner (EL) students, 504 students, behavior concerns, number of students in each class/section, etc.
+Considerations shall include students receiving special educational services (IEP), students in the Multilingual/English Learner Program (ML/EL), students with 504 plans, students with significant behavior concerns, number of students in each class/section, etc.

 - A. The above considerations include both newly enrolled students and students enrolled in the spring for assignment for the following year. - B. Administrators building the master schedule will make sure they are using the built-in software parameters in Qmlativ designed to promote the equitable distribution of students across all classes. - C. Principals or designee will review all classes for any potential inequities and make any necessary changes before individual student schedules or class placements are finalized.
 At the elementary level, student class placements will be made in consultation with sending and receiving teachers. - D. When the severity of student needs, or the number of students, is distributed unequally within a like course or grade level, or a teacher feels that they have other inequities in the distribution of students in their class assignment, they will discuss their concerns and possible solutions with the principal.
 If remedies are not identified at the building level, the principal will work with the relevant Executive Director for possible solutions.
 The final resolution to the concern will be communicated back to the teacher. - E. Class placements shall take into account building instructional models such as sheltered instruction or coteaching.
-A collaborative decision-making process shall be used before implementing a new instructional model to ensure that staff buy-in and support takes place; additionally, principals will conduct an annual review to assess current models.
+A collaborative decision-making process shall be used before implementing a new instructional model to ensure that staff buy-in and support takes place.
+Additionally, principals will conduct an annual review to assess current models. - F. The parties, through LMC, will continue to work on the management of caseloads, including ESA caseloads.